-- I. Survey neighborhood residents to gather feedback about installing amenities such as a grill, playground, and picnic benches. - II.
-Add a sign to inform residents and visitors that this lot is a city park and is open to the public.
+- I. Reach out to neighborhood residents to gather feedback about installing amenities such as a grill, playground, and picnic benches. - II.
+Add signage to inform residents and visitors that this lot is a city park and is open to the public.